 Dakar Rally was a new challenge for Loeb

 Next step in Loeb’s career was the 2016 Dakar Rally, as he joined the Peugeot Sport team for 2016.
 That team is already called ‘Dream team’ as Loeb will drive alongside his former team-mate Carlos Sainz and fellow Frenchmen Stephane Peterhansel and Cyril Despres.
 Loeb’s debut in the world’s most demanding race was relatively good as he finished 9th, although Sebastien was on the way to winning as he was fastest in five stages but troubles with a Peugeot car prevented him to be a title contender.

 “The Dakar is completely different from the racing I did in 2015.
 It was very long, over two weeks, and you needed to have the endurance to look after the driver and the car.
 It’s another approach to racing but I am relatively happy after debut” commented Loeb.

-In the following year, Loeb again was one of the favorites o win the Dakar Rally.
-As a member of Peugeot's dream team, he did very well, led at one point of the race, but at the end finished second, losing to his teammate and compatriot Stephane Peterhansel.
+In the following year, Loeb again was one of the favorites to win the Dakar Rally.
+As a member of Peugeot's dream team, he did very well in a Peugeot 3008 DKR, led at one point of the race, but at the end he finished second, losing to his teammate and compatriot Stephane Peterhansel.